chaldea-center/chaldea-docs/docs/guide/import_data.md

 ## HTTPS Sniffing

-- For JP/NA, official apk and bfgo apk mod are both not supported, use [Login via Account File](./import_https/auto_login.md) if needed.
+- For JP/NA, official apk is not supported, use [Login via Account File](./import_https/auto_login.md) instead if needed.
 - For CN/TW, official app is support, you can capture login data ob iOS and Android.
+- For KR, no way yet.

 See [Import HTTPS Response](./import_https) for details.